harumuki/thorsten-hans.com/_posts/2017-08-26-hybrid-kubernetes-cluster-on-azure-container-services.md

 ## Updating the configuration file

 Open the `kubernetes-hybrid.json` file in the editor of your choice.
-If you’re using Visual Studio Code, you can launch it immediately from the terminal using
+If you're using Visual Studio Code, you can launch it immediately from the terminal using

 ```bash
 # Assuming you're still in the project folder ~/hybrid-k8s/